peerScholar Student Guide

 The assignment schedule set by your instructor will affect when you can complete each phase of the assignment.
 First, check the status of the phase.

-• You can only complete a phase when its status is "Open".
+• Is the phase still open?
+You can only complete a phase when its status is "Open".

 • If you would like to complete a phase but it is now "Closed" or past the submission deadline, please contact your instructor or teaching assistant to ask for an extension.